wonjune-kang/llm-speech-summarization/README.md

 3. Compute the HuBERT CTC word offsets
 4. Compute the CTC-based pool ranges based on those word offsets

-Steps 3 and 4 compute components that are not needed for the full version of the model in the paper, but that are expected in several parts of the data loading/collation and training code expects.
+Steps 3 and 4 compute components that are not needed for the full version of the model in the paper, but that are expected in several parts of the data loading/collation and training code.

 **Note that this may take a while depending on the batch size and hardware you use.
 The LLM response generation is by far the step that takes the longest time.**